If you’re like most business owners you fall into one of two groups:

 Here are ten reasons why you should use WordPress to run your business website.

 1. WordPress is easy to setup, manage, and update.
 You don’t need to be an Internet expert or an HTML coder to use WordPress.
 All you need is an internet connection and a web browser to create your website.

 If you’re reading this article you already have everything you need to get started.
 Head over to WordPress.com and signup for a free account.
-You’ll have your website up and running in about two minutes.
-For a small additional fee you can even host your domain name there.
+You’ll have your website online in about two minutes.
+For a small additional fee, you can even host your domain name there.

-Need help learning the basics?
+Need to learn the basics?
 Signup for our free WordPress Quick Start Course.

 3. Thousands of professionally designed themes — many of them available for free.
 WordPress themes allow you to have a professionally designed website without the pain or expense of hiring a professional web designer.

 4. WordPress plugins add complex business features to your website without having to hire a coder.
-Need some additional functionality on your website?
+Need some additional functionality on your site?
 There’s a plugin for that!

-WordPress was designed to be extended and that’s exactly what programmers around the world have done.
-There are thousands of WordPress plugins available that add functionality to the core system.
+WordPress was designed to be extended, and that’s what programmers around the world have done.
+Thousands of WordPress plugins add functionality to the core system.
 So whether you need a simple contact form or a full-featured ecommerce system, there’s a plugin to meet your business needs.